- Hepatitis A is a vaccine-preventable liver infection caused by hepatitis A virus (HAV).

 Most children under 6 years of age do not have symptoms when they get hepatitis A. Older children and adults will usually have symptoms.
 The symptoms will generally clear-up within 2 months of infection and may include:

 - Loss of appetite

 - Stomach pain

-Once a person becomes infected with HAV, they develop antibodies that protect them from getting the virus again.
-The best way to prevent HAV is by getting vaccinated.
+Once a person becomes infected with HAV, the person develops antibodies that protect them from getting the virus again.
+The best way to prevent HAV infection is by getting vaccinated.

-Globally, HAV is most common in countries with poor sanitary conditions and hygienic practices and transitional economies according to the World Health Organization .
+Globally, HAV infection is most common in countries with poor sanitary conditions and hygienic practices and transitional economies according to the World Health Organization .

-In the United States, anyone who has not been vaccinated or previously infected can get HAV.
-The most common risk factors among people with new HAV infections include: 1) coming in direct contact with persons who have HAV; 2) traveling to countries where HAV infection is more common; 3) drug use (injection and non-injection); 4) homelessness and 5) having sex with an infected person.
+Anyone who has not been vaccinated or previously infected can become infected with HAV.
+The most common risk factors among people with new HAV infections include: 1) drug use (injection and non-injection); 2) having sex with an infected person; 3) coming in direct contact with persons who have HAV infection; 4) homelessness and 5) traveling to countries where HAV infection is more common.

 For countries where HAV infection is common, the risk factors are poor sanitation and lack of clean, safe drinking water.

 HAV is highly contagious.
 It is spread primarily when a person ingests the virus from food, drinks, or objects that have been contaminated by small amounts of stool from an infected person; sex with an infected person, particularly if it involves anal-oral contact; and through injection drug use.
 In crowded, unsanitary conditions, HAV can be spread quickly and cause outbreaks by exposure to contaminated water or food (such as eating raw shellfish from water polluted with sewage).